 Veteran Explorer is a rather awkward topdeck late game, which can be an issue.
 Most of the rest of our cards have a very high power level when drawn lategame, but a few Explorers in a row can really mess you up.
 As such card draw and filtering is very useful for us, especially if it is repeatable.
 Explorer is also vulnerable to exiling removal such as Swords to Plowshares – note that if your resolve an Explorer and your next action in the same phase is to sacrifice it to Therapy or similar, your opponent never has an opportunity to STP it.

 This card is one of the hardest cards to properly use in the format, but it is absolutely backbreaking when used effectively.
 Therapy can be an x-for-1, gives us a very reliable sacrifice outlet, clears the way for countermagic, and generally does everything we need a card to do.
 Because it requires the sacrifice of a creature to be effective, we usually want a number of disposable creatures in the deck beyond Veteran Explorer.
-Don’t be afraid to sacrifice something like a Deathrite if you need to, though, if getting the card out of the opponent’s hand right now is more important.
+Don’t be afraid to sacrifice something else if you need to (like an Eternal Witness), though, if getting the card out of the opponent’s hand right now is more important.

 Cabal Therapy allows us to sacrifice explorer as a cost which can’t be responded to, allowing us to play around Swords to Plowshares.
 It also doesn’t need to resolve to work, meaning we can sacrifice a Vet even into a Chalice of the Void on 1.